-This is a term coined by late Dr. Nathan Freedman that describes a series of systemic questions that would help alleviate the patient’s fear of dentistry and provide reassurance for the upcoming dental work.
+- Iatro Sedation: This is a term coined by late Dr. Nathan Freedman that describes a series of systemic questions that would help alleviate the patient’s fear of dentistry and provide reassurance for the upcoming dental work.
 Dr. Zadeh taught this technique at USC School of Dentistry from 1986-1990.

-B. Risks of Sleep Dentistry
+B. Safety of Sleep Dentistry

 C. When is Sleep Dentistry Necessary?

 In our office, there are two categories of patients that qualify for IV Sedation.
 The first are those that are so apprehensive about getting dental treatment that they would not allow dental work without being “put to sleep”.
 The others are those that have procedures of three hours or longer.
 In these cases, IV Sedation helps to avoid extreme fatigue and muscle spasm of the jaw that occurs from prolonged opening of the mouth